-Graziella Godain, MSF France/Belgium Field Coordinator in Srebrenica, October 1993 to April 1994, Interviewed in 2000, (in French) Opinions within MSF varied as to what position to take regarding the haggling by the Bosnian Serb authorities, which demanded that the organisation provide the same level of aid in Serbian parts of Bosnia-Herzegovina in exchange for letting MSF teams and equipment into the enclaves.
-In the field, the teams were helping the most vulnerable populations of Serbia and Serbianheld Bosnia-Herzegovina.
-The MSF teams sometimes relayed outlandish, unacceptable demands from the authorities, for example, expatriate surgeons should work by themselves in several of the region's hospitals.
+Graziella Godain, MSF France/MSF Belgium, Field Coordinator in Srebrenica, October 1993-April 1994 (in French), interviewed in 2000

+Opinions within MSF varied as to what position to take regarding the haggling by the Bosnian Serb authorities, who demanded that the organisation provide the same level of aid in Serbian parts of Bosnia-Herzegovina in exchange for letting MSF teams and equipment into the enclaves.
+In the field, the teams were helping the most vulnerable populations of Serbia and Serbian-held Bosnia-Herzegovina.
+The MSF teams sometimes relayed outlandish, unacceptable demands from the authorities, for example, MSF internationally hired surgeons should work by themselves in several of the region's hospitals.

-'Minutes from the 12 January 1994 MSF France Board of Directors Meeting,' (in French).
+'Minutes from MSF France Board of Directors Meeting', 12 January 1994 (in French).